asifkd012020/open-itg-aws_runbooks/alb/Runbook.md

 <img src="/docs/img/Prevent.png" width="50">

 ### 1. ALB Deployed in Private VPC and set to Internal
+Since our initial migration of services to the cloud, CG has taken the stance that by default no service should exposed to the public internet.
+To adhere to this requirement all ALB resources should be built within a Private VPC, and be set to 'Internal' as the deployment scheme as this will assign a private IP address to the load-balancer.
+Below are further details related to building an internal facing ALB:

 ### 2. ALB Deployed with appropriate Security Groups

 ### 3. Enforce TLS 1.2 using cert signed by CG CA
+`This Section will be updated soon.`

 ### 4. HTTP requests will be redirected to HTTP/S
+`This Section will be updated soon.`

 ## Detective Controls
 <img src="/docs/img/Detect.png" width="50">

 ### 1. Application Load Balancing resources are tagged according to CG standards
+`This Section will be updated soon.`

 ### 2. CloudTrail logging enabled and sent to Splunk
+`This Section will be updated soon.`

 ### 3. CloudWatch logging enabled
+`This Section will be updated soon.`

 ## Respond/Recover
 <img src="/docs/img/Monitor.png" width="50">

+`This Section will be updated soon.`

 ## Endnotes
 **Resources**